-Arctic Char is mild and delicious.
+Arctic char is mild and delicious.
 It's thin, so it cooks quickly.
-The trick I've found to getting the flesh to caramelize without overcooking is to get the fish closer to the heat source—I use a turned over sheet pan set on a rack 4 inches from the heat source to bring my broiling pan to a distance of three inches from the heat source.
+The trick I've found to getting the flesh to caramelize without overcooking is to get the fish closer to the heat source—I use a turned over sheet pan set on a rack 4 inches from the heat source to bring my broiling pan to a distance of 3 inches from the heat source.

 The sauce: It’s nice to use a mix of citrus.
 I love using Cara Cara oranges for their sweet flavor and pretty hue, but it’s nice to include more acidic varieties of citrus, too, such as other navel oranges, nectarines, or blood oranges.

-- Pour one tablespoon of the juice from the bowl of citrus segments into a large bowl.
-Add 1 tablespoon of honey and 1 tablespoon of olive oil.
+- Pour 1 tablespoon of the juice from the bowl of citrus segments into a large bowl.
+Add the honey and 1 tablespoon of the olive oil.
 Whisk to combine.
-Add the fillets of arctic char and toss to coat.
+Add the fish and toss to coat.
 Let marinate for at least 5 minutes.

-- Meanwhile, pour the remaining 2 tablespoons olive oil into the bowl with the citrus segments.
-Add the chives and a big pinch of sea salt.
+- Meanwhile, pour the remaining 2 tablespoons of the olive oil into the bowl with the citrus segments.
+Add the chives and a big pinch of salt.
 Stir to combine.
-Taste.
-It should taste similar to a salad dressing with perhaps less of a bite.
+Taste—it should taste similar to a salad dressing with perhaps less of a bite.
 It should not be emulsified.

-- Rub a sizzle pan or sheet pan or broiler pan lightly with neutral oil.
-Remove fillets from marinade, letting excess drip off—no need to pat dry.
-Discard excess marinade.
-Place the char fillets skin side down in the pan.
+- Rub a sizzle pan, sheet pan, or broiler pan lightly with the neutral oil.
+Remove the fish from the marinade, letting the excess drip off—no need to pat dry.
+Discard the excess marinade.
+Place the fish skin side down in the pan.
 Season the flesh with salt (and pepper, if you wish) to taste.
 Place a sheet pan upside down on the rack (see why, if you've forgotten, in step 1), then place the pan with the fillets in it on top.
-Broil 4 to 5 minutes.
-Remove pan from oven and immediately transfer fillets to a serving platter.
-Spoon sauce over top.
-Pass extra sauce on the side.
+Broil for 4 to 5 minutes.
+Remove the pan from the oven and immediately transfer the fish to a platter.
+Spoon the sauce over the top.
+Pass the extra sauce on the side.